michelleyong7/Instacart-Analysis/README.md

 ## Project Mission

 This project embarks on an exciting journey through Instacart's rich online grocery shopping dataset.
 My mission is to move beyond surface-level numbers and truly understand the heartbeat of customer purchasing patterns.
-By meticulously cleaning the data and applying insightful SQL-driven analyses for user segmentation and retention, I aimed to unearth actionable strategies that can empower Instacart to enhance customer experiences, optimize operations, and foster lasting loyalty.
+By cleaning the data and applying insightful SQL-driven analyses for user segmentation and retention, I aimed to unearth actionable strategies that can empower Instacart to enhance customer experiences, optimize operations, and foster lasting loyalty.

 ---